fortrabbit/blog/damn-we-got-pwned.md

 ---
 title: Damn, we got pwned
 author: fl
-excerpt:  "fortrabbit under attack."
+excerpt: fortrabbit under attack.
 created: 2013-05-30
+published: true
+tags:
+  - chronicles
 ---

 **Yet another post i hate to write**: Our PHP hosting platform has been successfully attacked last Saturday, the 25th of May 2013.
 This is our story.